-Stephen Aselage, our CEO, is the owner of 16,666 shares of Censa's preferred stock, representing approximately 0.48% of the outstanding common and preferred stock of Censa together on an as-converted basis, and received approximately \$103,000 of the Initial Option Fee and, if applicable, is entitled to receive approximately \$57,000 of the Second Option Fee.
+Stephen Aselage, a member of our Board of Directors who served as our President and Chief Executive Officer until his retirement in January 2019, is the owner of 16,666 shares of Censa's preferred stock, representing approximately 0.48% of the outstanding common and preferred stock of Censa together on an as-converted basis, and received approximately \$103,000 of the Initial Option Fee and approximately \$57,000 of the Second Option Fee.
 In addition, as an equityholder of Censa, if we exercise the Option, Mr. Aselage will be entitled to receive consideration pursuant to the Merger Agreement.

-Elizabeth Aselage, the daughter of Stephen Aselage, our CEO, is an employee of the Company.
-For the 2017 fiscal year, Ms. Aselage was paid an aggregate salary and bonus of \$81,749, and participated in the Company's employee benefits plans, which are generally available to all Company employees.
-Additionally, the Company awarded Ms. Aselage 1,000 stock options in May 2017, with an exercise price of \$17.44 per share and a total grant date fair value of \$22,374, calculated in accordance with ASC 718.
-In February 2017, the Company awarded Ms. Aselage 1,000 RSUs, with a total grant date fair value of \$20,310, calculated in accordance with ASC 718.
+Elizabeth Aselage, the daughter of Stephen Aselage, a member of our Board of Directors and our former CEO, is an employee of the Company.
+For the 2018 fiscal year, Ms. Aselage was paid an aggregate salary and bonus of \$92,813, and participated in the Company's employee benefits plans, which are generally available to all Company employees.
+Additionally, the Company awarded Ms. Aselage 1,000 RSU's, with a total grant date fair value of \$25,250, calculated in accordance with ASC 718.